 Health and Safety Training Options

-In addition to the online trainings provided by ProSolutions Training, the Division of Child Development and Early Education has compiled a list of trainings from approved sources.
+In addition to the online trainings provided by ProSolutions Training, the Division of Child Development and Early Education has compiled a list of trainings or acceptable training topics from approved sources.

 If you find a training not listed on the chart that addresses one of the health and safety training topic areas, you may use that training if they meet the following criteria:

 Keep documentation of the training in your personnel file and in your records at home.

 If you are an infant teacher or an administrator in a program with infants enrolled or a FCCH operator, then you must complete the NC specific Infant Toddler Safe Sleep and Sudden Infant Death Syndrome (SIDS) Risk Reduction in Child Care training.
 Child Care Rules .0102(2); .0705(f) and .1705(a)(6)